Terms & Conditions

 The following paragraph must certainly be included in the review invitation letter: “If you are aware or believe that you are aware of the author's identity and if you believe that there is a potential conflict of interest that may influence your decision because of your relationship with the author (e.g., in terms of close friendship or conflict/rivalry) or for any other reason, please declare it.
 Acceptance of our invitation is deemed to be free of any potential conflict of interest."
 The standard policy is not to use a reviewer if a conflict of interest is disclosed.

-A manuscript submitted by an editor of the journal is handled by one of the other editors who is not from the same institution as the editor who submitted the manuscript.
+A manuscript submitted by an editor of the journal is handled by one of the other editors who are not from the same institution as the editor who submitted the manuscript.
 The other editor will select reviewers and make all decisions regarding the publication of the manuscript.

 A manuscript submitted by an author for whom a potential conflict of interest can be identified and who is from the same institution as one of the editorial board members will be referred to another editorial board member.
 This editor selects reviewers and makes all decisions regarding the publication of the manuscript.
 If necessary, the Editor-in-Chief shall be consulted.

-A manuscript submitted by a family member of one of the editorial board members or by an author whose relationship with one of the editors might raise suspicions of biased judgment (e.g., in terms of close friendship or conflict/rivalry) is submitted to another member of the editorial board.
+A manuscript submitted by a family member of one of the editorial board members or by an author whose relationship with one of the editors might raise suspicions of biased judgment (e.g., in terms of close friendship or conflict/rivalry) is submitted to another member of the Editorial Board.
 This editor selects reviewers and makes all decisions regarding the publication of the manuscript.
 If necessary, the Editor-in-Chief will be consulted.

 Open Access Statement